Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 • Materials: organic cotton/wool, 3" organic latex, glueless encased coils

-• Customizable split layers (queen+): yes
+• Customizable split layers for queen and larger sizes: yes

 Naturepedic EOS Classic